yaxley-peaks/blog/src/rootless_root/index.md

 On another occasion when Master Foo gave public instruction, an end user, having heard tales of the Master&rsquo;s wisdom, came to him for guidance.

-He bowed three times to Master Foo.
-“I wish to learn the Great Way of Unix”, he said “but the command line confuses me”.
+He bowed three times to Master Foo. &ldquo;I wish to learn the Great Way of Unix&rdquo;, he said &ldquo;but the command line confuses me&rdquo;.

-Some of the onlooking neophytes began to mock the end user, calling him “clueless” and saying that the Way of Unix is only for those of discipline and intelligence.
+Some of the onlooking neophytes began to mock the end user, calling him &ldquo;clueless&rdquo; and saying that the Way of Unix is only for those of discipline and intelligence.

 The Master held up a hand for silence, and called the most obstreperous of the neophytes who had mocked forward, to where he and the end user sat.

-“Tell me”, he asked the neophyte, “of the code you have written and the works of design you have uttered”.
+&ldquo;Tell me&rdquo;, he asked the neophyte, &ldquo;of the code you have written and the works of design you have uttered&rdquo;.

 The neophyte began to stammer out a reply, but fell silent.

-Master Foo turned to the end-user.
-“Tell me”, he inquired, “why do you seek the Way?”
+Master Foo turned to the end-user. &ldquo;Tell me&rdquo;, he inquired, &ldquo;why do you seek the Way?&rdquo;

-“I am discontent with the software I see around me”, the end user replied.
-“It neither performs reliably nor pleases the eye and hand.
-Having heard that the Unix way, though difficult, is superior, I seek to cast aside all snares and delusions”.
+&ldquo;I am discontent with the software I see around me&rdquo;, the end user replied. &ldquo;It neither performs reliably nor pleases the eye and hand.
+Having heard that the Unix way, though difficult, is superior, I seek to cast aside all snares and delusions&rdquo;.

-“And what do you do in the world”, asked Master Foo, “that you must strive with software?”
+&ldquo;And what do you do in the world&rdquo;, asked Master Foo, &ldquo;that you must strive with software?&rdquo;

-“I am a builder”, the end user replied, “Many of the houses of this town were made under my chop”.
+&ldquo;I am a builder&rdquo;, the end user replied, &ldquo;Many of the houses of this town were made under my chop&rdquo;.

-Master Foo turned back to the neophyte.
-“The housecat may mock the tiger”, said the master, “but doing so will not make his purr into a roar”.
+Master Foo turned back to the neophyte. &ldquo;The housecat may mock the tiger&rdquo;, said the master, &ldquo;but doing so will not make his purr into a roar&rdquo;.

 Upon hearing this, the neophyte was enlightened.